 The flexibility of the Two-year Program means that it's even possible to combine exchange with one or more internships to build a more impactful, attractive resume.
 For these, the Hitotsubashi ICS's CSO can also help you find paid internships outside of credit-based second-year activities.
 Read more here about Hitotsubashi ICS's career services and the experiences of our current students and alumni regarding working in Japan.

 4. Kick-start your own project

 Second-year activity options extend to proposing and undertaking any faculty-approved and supervised project of your own design, whether it be pursuing a particular research interest or developing a business plan for starting your own post-graduation business endeavor.
 Supporting you the whole way is Hitotsubashi ICS's unique seminar system, in which a faculty member serves as a mentor for your professional and personal development during your MBA journey and beyond.

 5. Other activities

-As an Hitotsubashi ICS Two-year Program student, when it comes to second year activities, your only limit is your imagination!
+As a Hitotsubashi ICS Two-year Program student, when it comes to second-year activities, your only limit is your imagination!
 We value proactiveness and self-agency in our students and encourage them to think laterally and broadly.
 For some Hitotsubashi ICS Two-year Program students, activities such as sharpening Japanese language skills or gaining practical experience in running a business have been important contributors to their post-MBA journey.
 What activity would you want to do if only you had the chance?